marcelocoelho/4.031/README.md

 ## How This Works

-Each of the code examples in this repository will help you get a different electronic compoent to work.
+Each of the code examples in this repository will help you get a different electronic component to work.
 If you follow them from beginning to end you will end up with a work-like prototype and a great platform to create your own interactive clock.

 ## 0. Download Repo